GewelsJI/FSNet/README.md

 # 1. News

+- [2021/08/24] Upload the train script for video object segmentation. (note: traning set is coming soon)
 - [2021/08/22] Upload the pre-trained snapshot and the pre-computed results on U-VOS and V-SOD tasks.
 - [2021/08/20] Release inference code, evaluation code (VSOD).
 - [2021/07/20] Create github page.